 The Trust has retained Hilco JCP LLC, an affiliate of Hilco Real Estate LLC, as its independent third-party manager to perform asset management duties with respect to the Properties (together with any of its affiliates, replacement or successor, the "Manager") pursuant to an agreement with an initial term of 24 months, with automatic six month renewals until the termination of the Trust.
 The Trust pays the Manager a base management fee (the "Base Fee") and a fee for each property sold (the "Asset Management Fee").
 The Base Fee is an amount equal to the greater of 5.75% of the lease payments of the Properties per month and \$333 per month.
-The Asset Management Fees consist of a closing fee of \$50 for each Warehouse sold and a success fee for both Retail Properties and Warehouses sold which varies based on the sales proceeds and date sold.
+The Asset Management Fees consist of a closing fee of \$50 for each Warehouse sold and a success fee for each Retail Property and Warehouse sold which varies based on the sales proceeds and date sold.

-The Trust incurred Base Fees of \$8,058 from the Effective Date to December 31, 2021, which are included in "Operating expenses" on the accompanying consolidated statement of operations of which \$630 was included in "Accounts payable and accrued expenses" on the accompanying consolidated balance sheets as of December 31, 2021.
-The Trust incurred Asset Management Fees of \$4,454 from the Effective Date to December 31, 2021 which reduced the "Gain on sales of investment properties, net" on the accompanying consolidated statement of operations.
+The Trust incurred Base Fees of \$6,242 and \$8,058 for the year ended December 31, 2022 and for the period from the Effective date to December 31, 2021, respectively, which are included in "Operating expenses" on the accompanying consolidated statements of operations, of which \$494 and \$630 were included in "Accounts payable and accrued expenses" on the accompanying consolidated balance sheets as of December 31, 2022 and 2021, respectively.
+The Trust incurred Asset Management Fees of \$591 and \$4,454 for the year ended December 31, 2022 and for the period from the Effective date to December 31, 2021, respectively, which are included in "Gain on sales of investment properties, net" on the accompanying consolidated statements of operations.